Milk Sharing: Is It Safe?

 Milk banks provide the safest, most regulated option for milk sharing.
 These organizations collect, screen, pasteurize, and distribute donated breastmilk to babies in need, primarily focusing on premature or medically fragile infants.

-Benefits of Formal Milk Sharing through Milk Banks:
+Benefits of Milk Banks:

 Rigorous Health Screening: Donors undergo thorough screening for health conditions, medications, and lifestyle factors.
 Testing includes HIV, Hepatitis, and other communicable diseases.